You can apply for a concessionary travel pass (disabled) by completing the application form.

-To prove your eligibility you'll be asked to provide:
+To prove your eligibility you'll be asked to provide two documents:

-- A document that shows that you live within the Middlesbrough borough (utility bill, driving licence).
+- One document that shows that you live within the Middlesbrough borough (utility bill, driving licence).
 The document you provide must have your current address details on.

-- A document that shows your date of birth (birth certificate, passport, driving licence).
+- One document that shows your date of birth (birth certificate, passport, driving licence).

 We'll also take a photograph of you when you visit the office, which will appear on your bus pass.

 If your older person's bus pass is due to expire, or has expired, you'll need to contact the council to reissue it.
 Please apply for your new pass up to 2 weeks before your existing pass expires.
 There is no charge to replace expired passes.

 To ensure the information we hold is correct and allow for the opportunity to update your photo, Middlesbrough Council don't automatically renew passes.
 All older person's renewed passes will be for a 5 year period.

 To renew an existing older person's bus pass, please contact: